The Turn Off the Lights is a popular browser extension, and it’s possible that your language is not translated. But you can help us today!

 Yes, you can get a Certificate translation participation in the Turn Off the Lights project.
-So this depends of your performance, feedback and discussion in this project.
-Then you get as a result the digital certificate (if you are at least an active member for 6 months), contact the team by using the support form.
+So this depends on your performance, feedback, and discussion in this project.
+Then you get your digital certificate (if you are at least an active member for 6 months), contact the team by using the support form.

 Do you found technical, factual and grammatical errors on the Turn Off the Lights website?